 goes on, nothing! the list starts with flu itself, which can and does kill.

 It's easy to contaminate someone's food and drink with bacteria or a parasitic worm.
 Including accidentally - sitting uncooked pork on a shelf in the fridge over other foods can lead to the pork dripping infected material (including pork tapeworm cysts) into foods that won't be cooked at a high enough temperature, frozen at subzero temperatures for weeks, or mixed with high-proof alcohol before eating.

-Certain microbes, there's the now infamous Naegleria fowleri, it's fairly common in warm water, but inflection is extremely rare, however when pathogenic, it invades through the olfactory mucosa and cribriform plate of the nasal tissues, and causes primary amoebic meningoencephalitis.
+Certain microbes; there's the now infamous Naegleria fowleri.
+It's fairly common in warm water, but infection is extremely rare; however, when pathogenic, it invades through the olfactory mucosa and cribriform plate of the nasal tissues, and causes primary amoebic meningoencephalitis.
 Infection is extremely rare, but the protist is very common, and can be introduced if you use your neti pot wrong or get water up your nose swimming, killing you within the week.

 Multiresistent bacteria.
 Meaning in plain English "superbugs on which no antibiotics will work".
 There are already multiresistent variants of tuberculosis, syphilis, gonorrhea and various other infections.
 Worse, the use of antibiotics in animals and the overuse of antibiotics in humans for viruses, fungal infections, and allergies (for which they are useless) almost ensures there will be more.
 And for those ignorant of history, a totally resistant tuberculosis or syphilis is just as terminal as aggressive metastatic cancer, or AIDS before antiretroviral drugs, with a slow but eventual 100 percent fatality rate unless the patient died of something unrelated like an accident or a more aggressive infection first.
 (In fact, tuberculosis killed similarly to how metastatic cancer does.)